 According to data from SME Loans, 64% of UK workers want to start their own business, including 83% of 18-25 year-olds.
 We can't all go straight into our dream job, but plenty people seem set on getting there eventually.
 So employees may be reluctant to take on more significant roles that might compromise their ability to achieve personal career goals.

 Additional job stress can negatively impact wellbeing

 It can be easy to fall into the trap of only thinking about how promotions can benefit can employee's financial wellbeing.
 But have you weighed up the other aspects of their wellbeing that refusing a promotion might affect.
-Any of these issues might be reasons why an employee declines getting promoted at work:

 - Physical health: The physical effects of increased workplace stress include fatigue, muscle tension, headaches, and even stomach problems.
 These can become compounded over time, posing a long-term risk to physical wellbeing.
 The additional unseen stresses that can come with a promotion, such as a requirement to travel more frequently, can also make promotions harder to access for people with certain physical health conditions or disabilities.